-The future of the energy grid is decentralized.
+The future of the energy grid is decentralised.
 However, the grid of today looks a lot like the grid of 100 years ago, built around massive power plants that have large transmission lines crossing the countryside.
-This is a historical artifact of the need for economies of scale with a coal plant.
+This is a historical artefact of the need for economies of scale with a coal plant.

 How does your recently launched US Octopus Electric Vehicles (OEV) advance your overall mission to make renewable energy affordable and accessible?

 We were granted a dealership licence by the state of Texas, and we think we’re the first energy company to have one.
 This allows us to put the lease for electric vehicles on the same bill as the electricity used for charging.
 This is really exciting for customers because as we smart-control the vehicle for charging, we can ensure that customers are getting the lowest total cost for an EV experience.
 We’ll be rolling out the EV product as the energy business expands into more states in the coming months.

 How has Octopus Energy approached payments as you’ve expanded into global markets?